Functional degrees and arithmetic applications III: Beyond Prime Exponent

 \subsection{The Story so far}

-This paper is a direct continuation of our prior works \cite{Clark-Schauz22} and \cite{Clark-Schauz23a}; in these papers as well as in the present paper, our goal is to synthesize, further develop and apply work of Wilson \cite{Wilson06} and Aichinger-Moosbauer \cite{Aichinger-Moosbauer21}. \\ \\ In \cite{Aichinger-Moosbauer21}, Aichinger and Moosbauer develop a calculus of finite differences for maps $f: A \ra B$ between arbitrary commutative groups $A$ and $B$.
-To every such map $f$ they attach a \textbf{functional degree} $\fdeg(f)$ taking values in $\tilde{\N}$ \cite[\S 2]{Aichinger-Moosbauer21}.
-See also the exposition in our prior work \cite[\S 2.3]{Clark-Schauz22}\footnote{In \cite{Aichinger-Moosbauer21} $\fdeg(0) := 0$\,, and $\fdeg(f)\in\N\cup\{\infty\}$ for all $f$, but we set $\fdeg(0) := -\infty$.}\!, where difference operators and other basics are introduced.
-Taking $B^A$ to be the set of all functions $f: A \ra B$, which naturally has the structure of a module over the group ring $\Z[A]$, we put

-which then is a $\Z[A]$-submodule of $B^A$\!.
-One of the key insights of \cite{Aichinger-Moosbauer21} is that it is often fruitful to view the elements of $\mathcal{F}(A,B)$ as the ``polynomial functions from $A$ to $B$.''
+This paper is a direct continuation of our prior works \cite{Clark-Schauz22} and \cite{Clark-Schauz23a}; in these papers as well as in the present paper, our goal is to synthesize, further develop and apply work of Wilson \cite{Wilson06} and Aichinger-Moosbauer \cite{Aichinger-Moosbauer21}. \\ \\ In \cite{Aichinger-Moosbauer21}, Aichinger and Moosbauer develop a calculus of finite differences (discrete derivatives) for maps $f: A \ra B$ between arbitrary commutative groups $A$ and $B$, and introduce the functional degree $\fdeg(f)$ based on the simple idea that the functional degree should decrease if a discrete derivative is taken.
+See also the exposition in our prior work \cite[\S 2.3]{Clark-Schauz22}, where difference operators and other basics are introduced in more detail.
+One of the key insights of \cite{Aichinger-Moosbauer21} is that it is often fruitful to view the elements of $\mathcal{F}(A,B)$ as the ``polynomial functions from $A$ to $B$'', a point of view that was introduced in \cite{Schauz14} already.
 If $P$ is a polynomial expression in $n$ variables with coefficients in a (not necessarily commutative) rng\footnote{Not a typo: a ring has a multiplicative identity, a rng may not.} $R$, and $E(P): R^n \!\ra R$ is the corresponding polynomial function, then, by \cite[Lemma 12.5]{Aichinger-Moosbauer21},

 It is an interesting problem to precisely understand the discrepancy between these two kinds of degree.
 After work of Aichinger-Moosbauer \cite[\S 10]{Aichinger-Moosbauer21} and work of the present authors \cite[Prop.\ 2.19 and Thm.\ 4.9]{Clark-Schauz23a}, we know how to compute $\fdeg(E(P))$ from the family of coefficients of the monomials of $P$ when $R$ is a commutative integral domain.
 Equality holds without restrictions, for all polynomials $P$, if and only if $R$ has characteristic $0$.
 In general, however, the functional degree may even be limited by a constant.
 For commutative groups $A$ and $B$, we put